CMSgov/ab2d-website/access-production-claims-data.md

 ### Format

 The files will be in NDJSON format, where each line is a Medicare claim written in JSON.
 The file naming standard is to use a contract identifier and then a number indicating where it falls in the series of files (e.g., Z123456_0001.ndjson).
+Data files are often large, so make sure you have adequate storage and a database to process the claims received.

 ## Sample client scripts